Evaluate OfficeIMO Pragmatically

-A practical trade-off overview between OfficeIMO and proprietary Office document libraries.
+A decision-oriented comparison between OfficeIMO and commercial document suites.

 Licensing Model